Call again for a quantity of paper? (7)

 'again for a quantity of paper?' is the wordplay.

-'a quantity of paper?' becomes 'quire' (I've seen this before).
+'a quantity of paper?' becomes 'quire' (unit for a large amount of paper).

 're'+'quire'='REQUIRE'